Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 “The journey of a thousand miles begins with a single step”.
-This quote rang true back in 2018 when I was drowning in debt and unable to pay all of my bills each month.
-I had to do something to make a change and move forward.
-It also rings true now as I contemplate where to start with this blog.
+That quote rang true back in 2018 when I was drowning in debt and unable to pay all of my bills each month.
+Things are completely different today as I’m totally debt free and able to comfortably save, invest, and live in a way that feels pretty free.

 Early Financial Lessons